markbrennand/force-framework/README.md

-# SF-Frameworks
+# Force-Frameworks
-A suite of frameworks that have been developed to aid in APEX development.
+A suite of frameworks that have been developed to aid in Apex development.

 Built with SOLID principles and clean code in mind.

 ## Dependency Injection
 The D of SOLID is Dependency Injection.
-This is not something supported natively by APEX.
+This is not something supported natively by Apex.
 The framework developed allows the initialisation of a registry either programmatically or from a custom object.
-Once initialised, dependencies can be wired into APEX code.
+Once initialised, dependencies can be wired into Apex code.

 See [Dependency Injection](source/dependency/README.md)